RadTuna/UE4_BlackboardExtender/README.md

 # Blackboard Extender
-언리얼 엔진의 Blackboard를 개선하기 위한 플러그인
+Plugins to improve Blackboard in Unreal Engine

 ## Why Expand?
-언리얼 엔진의 Blackboard와 Behaivior Tree는 나쁘지 않습니다. 다만, Blackboard Editor는 안 좋습니다.
-Blueprint Editor에서는 변수나 함수를 Drag&Drop으로 정렬이 가능하고 카테고리 설정이 가능합니다. 그러나, Blackboard Editor에서는 전혀 그런 작업이 불가능합니다. 따라서, Blackboard Extender는 Blackboard Entry의 정렬 및 카테고리 기능을 제공하여 복잡한 AI를 개발함에 있어서 Blackboard를 적극 사용할 수 있도록 보조하는 역할을 수행합니다.
+Blackboard and Behaivior Tree in Unreal Engine are not bad.
+However, Blackboard Editor is not good.
+In Blueprint Editor, variables or functions can be arranged by Drag&Drop, and categories can be set.
+However, that is not possible at all in the Blackboard Editor.
+Therefore, Blackboard Extender serves as an assistant to actively use Blackboard in developing complex AI by providing sorting and categorizing functions of Blackboard Entry.

 ## Milestone
-- 비헤이비어 트리 후킹 (완료! / 레거시)
+- Behavior Tree Hooking (Done! / Legacy)
-- 새로운 Blackboard Data Asset 추가 (완료!)
+- Added new Blackboard Data Asset (Done!)
-- BehaviorTree Editor 코드 포팅 (완료!)
+- Porting the BehaviorTree Editor code (done!)
-- 블랙보드 DetailCustomization 확장 (완료!)
+- Blackboard DetailCustomization extension (done!)
-- 블랙보드 GraphActionMenu Widget Category 기능 추가 (완료!)
+- Blackboard GraphActionMenu Widget Category function added (completed!)
-- 블랙보드 GraphActionMenu Widget Drag&Drop 기능 추가 (완료!)
+- Blackboard GraphActionMenu Widget Drag&Drop function added (completed!)
-- Blackboard Constant Asset 추가 (완료!)
+- Added Blackboard Constant Asset (Done!)
-- Blackboard Constant 초기화 로직 구현 (완료!)
+- Implementation of Blackboard Constant initialization logic (completed!)
-- 기능 구현 완료 & 유지보수 진행중...
+- Feature implementation completed & maintenance in progress...